 At the Munich Security Conference earlier this month, something remarkable happened.
-The world's most powerful leaders — German Chancellor Friedrich Merz, French President Emmanuel Macron, U.S. Secretary of State Marco Rubio — all essentially said the same thing: the post-1945 world order is over.
+The world's most powerful leaders — German Chancellor Friedrich Merz, French President Emmanuel Macron, U.S. Secretary of State Marco Rubio — all essentially said the same thing: the post-1945 world order is under serious strain.

-Ray Dalio captured it best in his widely-shared piece, "It's Official: The World Order Has Broken Down," calling this a Stage 6 moment in his Big Cycle framework — a period of great disorder where there are no rules, might is right, and great powers clash.
+Ray Dalio argued as much in his widely-shared piece, "It's Official: The World Order Has Broken Down," calling this a Stage 6 moment in his Big Cycle framework — a period of great disorder where there are no rules, might is right, and great powers clash.

-Arch Lending's analysis of Dalio's piece connects the dots to Bitcoin directly: every monetary system has an expiration date, and we're likely in one of those transitions right now.
+Arch Lending's analysis of Dalio's piece connects the dots to Bitcoin directly: if every monetary system has an expiration date, we may be in one of those transitions right now.

 The Old Financial Infrastructure Is Fragmenting